 However, some people find watermarks, no matter how well placed, to be a distraction.
 And as previously mentioned, they are not a foolproof way to stop people stealing an image.
 If someone is so set on using your image, a watermark or any other copyright logo can be quickly edited away.

 Watermarks can also be overused.
 Nobody wants to receive a wedding photo album with huge logos slapped on each image by the photographer.
 Therefore, their use should be applied only when needed.

 As previously mentioned, watermarks are usually added in Photoshop as either text or graphics.
 Typical of Photoshop, there’s always more than one way to perform a process which also applies to adding a watermark.
 Some processes are more convoluted than others, so we will stick to the simplest and most straightforward methods.

-Method One: Adding a Text Watermark
+Method 1: Adding a Text Watermark

 Adding text to an image in Photoshop is as simple as creating a text layer.
 Text can be created manually for each image or the process more automated each time by using an action, creating a brush from your text, or even creating linked Smart objects.
 Which method you choose will be down to your own preferences and skill levels.

-First you’re going to want to open the image you want to add your watermark to in Photoshop.
+First, you’re going to want to open the image you want to add your watermark to in Photoshop.
 Once you’ve done that, you can create a new layer.
 This can be done in two ways:

 - Click on the layer menu at the top of the screen.

 - Select the “Create New Layer” icon at the bottom of the layer panel.